csjiaweibi/csjiaweibi.github.io/_pages/about.md

 ---

 <!-- # Jiawei Bi -->
-I’m now studying as a student.

-I search for solutions that can address real-world problems and make theoretical sense.
+I’m now studying as a student, searching for solutions that can address real-world problems and make theoretical sense.

 ## Education